 - The strength of our coaching: We have developed many gifted cricketers at county and international age group level who have gone on to play premier league, county and international cricket.
 Our winter training programme of age group indoor training sessions and cricket nets helps us ensure that we are well prepared at the start of the season.

 The 1st XI play the XL club and MCC as well as regular inter-school matches.
 At the end of the season they compete in the BOWS Festival (Brighton, Oakham, Wellington and Sedbergh), while the U15s play in the Millfield School Festival, competing against Tonbridge School, Shrewsbury and hosts, Millfield.
 The U14s enjoy regular success in the Lord’s Taverners Cup Regional Competition.
 Our Lower School cricketers play a variety of fixtures against local schools and teams throughout the summer on Wednesdays and Saturdays.

 The highlight for many cricketers is the chance to take part in a major overseas tour and pit their skills against some of the best cricket-playing schools in the world.
-Our most recent tour was in 2015 to South Africa with the next one planned for 2018.

 I joined Oakham in January 2016 from South Africa, where I was Master in Charge of Cricket at Hilton College.
 Prior to this role, I played professional cricket for 17 years, both internationally for Zimbabwe and nationally for Leicestershire, Hampshire, Ireland, Western Province and Natal.
 I am enjoying settling into life at Oakham, along with my wife and two children.